aselius/aselius/README.md

 ### Currently..

 - 🔭 I’m currently working on ...
 Python projects, ML Ops
-- 🌱 I’m currently learning ML Ops, Deep learning
+- 🌱 I’m currently learning ML Ops, Deep learning, Scala
-- 👨🏻‍🎓 Currently attending Georgia Tech MSCS
+- 👨🏻‍🎓 Recent Georgia Tech MSCS Graduate
-- 👯 같이 취미로 개발하실 분들을 찾고있어요!
+- 👯 I'm looking to collaborate on any fun topics regarding VAEs or transformers, or any Health related ideas!

 <!--
 **aselius/aselius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.